MIR-LLC/AI-apps/docs/Set#1.md

 ---

-## Applications
+## Preinstalled Applications

 ### Robot Control
-Voice command recognition for Arduino and other robot control.
+Voice command recognition and tilt control for Arduino robots and other devices.

 ### Voice PIN-Code
 Springs into action when a user inputs a pre-set voice PIN code (four digits) that the user says.